astropy/astropy-APEs/APE13.rst

 be able to convert ``SkyCoord``, ``Time`` etc. to pixel values.

 The high-level object would not inherit from the low-level classes but instead wrap them.
-The low-level object must be available under the attribute name low_level_wcs.
-The high-level object should provide the following additional
+The high-level object should provide at a minimum the following two methods:
-methods:

 .. code-block:: python